Passed away on Tuesday, January 21, 2020 at Southlake Regional Health Centre, Newmarket, Ontario.

 Dad was loved by many and will be missed for his kind, generous ways.
 He is fondly remembered by his 3 granddaughters (Danielle 1989, Stephanie 1990 and Renee 1993), and son Dale (Elaine).

-To plant a tree in memory of Irwin D'Souza, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Irwin D'Souza, please visit our floral store.